 During peak summer season, the gondola stays open until 10:30 pm.
 After the 8-minute ride to the summit, you’ll find a boardwalk, walking trails, and dining options.

-After your soak, head into the town of Banff to spend the night.
-Relax at your hotel or visit one of the local pubs or restaurants.
+After your soak, head into the town of Banff to spend the evening.
+Check out one of the many great restaurants in Banff, visit a local pub, or just relax at your hotel.
 And reflect on your epic 48 hours in Banff National Park!

 Non-locals will typically arrive into Calgary (though you can fly into Edmonton if you’re willing to drive 4 hours.)
 From the heart of Calgary, it’s about one hour and 20 minutes to the Banff Welcome Centre just inside the park.